Anarcroth/ansible-setups/README.md

 - My account on the server has root privileges, whith the root password is disabled.
 - `iptables` have been configured so that only a small set of `ip` addresses can access the server via `ssh`.
 - Connection to the server is only done through `ssh`.
+- Non-local backups of the file system and containers.